Last Updated on June 15, 2026 by Daniel Globe

 | Safety note | No lifeguards on duty |

-You can freshen up at the restrooms or use the outdoor showers to rinse off salt and sand.
-The picnic tables are great for sharing a meal.
-Keep in mind that there are no lifeguards on duty.
-You will need to watch the water closely and swim at your own risk.
+Rinse off salt and sand at the outdoor showers, or use the clean restrooms before heading out.
+The picnic tables work great for sharing a meal after a morning swim.
+Keep in mind that no lifeguards patrol this beach, so watch the water closely and swim at your own risk.

 Best Times to Visit Kaiona Beach Park